-Figure 4.2: Millennium Green
+Figure 4.2: Millennium Green areas

-- 4.6 The Halesworth Millennium Green is the largest of its kind in England, totalling just under 21 hectares.
+- 4.7 The Halesworth Millennium Green is the largest of its kind in England, totalling just under 21 hectares.
 It was created in 2000 with further areas subsequently added.
 It has a range of meadows, woodlands, rivers, ponds, heathland and orchard, following the historic route of the old railway and the even older navigation.
 As well as its history, the Green is rich in wildlife and geology.
-As well as providing a place for the community to walk, cycle and spend time in nature (with guided walks offered by the Millennium Green Trust) It is used for a range of local activities such as fairs and festivals. - 4.7 The Green is managed by the Millennium Green Trust, a registered charity run by volunteer trustees.
+As well as providing a place for the community to walk, cycle and spend time in nature (with guided walks offered by the Millennium Green Trust) It is used for a range of local activities such as fairs and festivals. - 4.8 The Millennium Green consists of eleven distinct parts, each with its own unique features that contribute towards the overall area.
+These are shown on Figure 4.2. - 4.9 The Green is managed by the Millennium Green Trust, a registered charity run by volunteer trustees.
 The NPSG consulted the Millennium Green Trust and carried out a survey to speak to users of the Green.
 The users were asked if they thought the green was demonstrably special, and if so why.
 The vast majority of those surveyed said that the Green was special because of its wildlife, history, community events and the opportunity it provides for people to spend time in nature.
-Similarly, most agreed with the idea of obtaining local green space designation as a means of safeguarding the green for the future. - 4.8 A small part of the Millennium Green extends outside the Neighbourhood Plan area.
+Similarly, most agreed with the idea of obtaining local green space designation as a means of safeguarding the green for the future. - 4.10 A small part of the Millennium Green extends outside the Neighbourhood Plan area.
 Whilst this is still part of the Green, it is not possible to designate it as a Local Green Space in the Plan.
 It will however still be managed by the Millennium Green Trust.